RumiAllbert/archalyze/README.md

-# Text Analysis Streamlit App 📖✨
+# Archalyze - Story Analysis App 📖✨

 Analyze literary texts with cutting-edge natural language processing techniques.
 Explore word frequencies, sentiment, and the visual story arc of any text!